GlaivePro/Ajaxable/README.md

 - Default classes/attributes for HTML.
 - Support for option groups?
 - Maybe HTML helpers should take any unrecognized options (i.e. not type, attributes, ..) and add them to attributes?
 It would make syntax lighter.
+- It should be possible to set textarea value...
 - Select should have a helper or something to make passing options simpler - should allow passing array/collection and specifying key names.
 - Maybe an editor for a `belongsTo` relation should be possible and create a select with optionlist passed through `all()` on the linked model?
 - Or maybe leave the frontend helpers for the simplest cases only?